-13 These talks took place in the context of the Assistance Group's extensive contacts with Russian federal authorities, including meetings with the Ministry of Foreign Affairs (Deputy Minister Evgeni Gusarov and

-Department Director Vladimir Chizhov) as well as numerous high-level meetings with other relevant interlocuteurs such as the (then) Minister of the Interior Sergei Stepashin (later to become Prime Minister), the (then) Minister of Nationalities Ramazan Abdulatipov, the FSB Director and Secretary of the Russian Federation's Security Council Vladimir Putin (later to succeed Stepashin as Prime Minister, and eventually succeeding Boris Yeltsin as President), the Deputy Secretary of the Russian Federation's Security Council Vyacheslav Mikhailov (who preceded as well as succeeded Mr. Abdulatipov in the post of Minister of Nationalities), Duma Members Vladimir Zorin and Mikhail Gutseriev, the Russian Federation's President's Representative to Chechnya Valentin Vlasov, the Russian Federation's Government's Representative to Chechnya Georgi Kurin, former Secretary of the Russian Federation's Security Council and Russian Federation's Chief Negotiator Ivan Rybkin, and others.
-In addition, the Assistance Group maintained regular contacts with the Republic of Ingushetia's President Ruslan Aushev, who rendered the Group valuable support and protection on the regional level.
+- These talks took place in the context of the Assistance Group's extensive contacts with 13 Russian federal authorities, including meetings with the Ministry of Foreign Affairs (Deputy Minister Evgeni Gusarov and Department Director Vladimir Chizhov) as well as numerous high-level meetings with other relevant interlocutors such as the (then) Minister of the Interior Sergei Stepashin (later to become prime minister), the (then) Minister of Nationalities Ramazan Abdulatipov, the FSB director and secretary of the Russian Federation's Security Council Vladimir Putin (later to succeed Stepashin as prime minister, and eventually succeeding Boris Yeltsin as president), the deputy secretary of the Russian Federation's Security Council Vyacheslav Mikhailov (who preceded as well as succeeded Mr Abdulatipov in the post of minister of nationalities).
+Duma members Vladimir Zorin and Mikhail Gutseriev, the Russian Federation's President's Representative to Chechnya Valentin Vlasov, the Russian Federation's Government's Representative to Chechnya Georgi Kurin, former secretary of the Russian Federation's Security Council and Russian Federation's chief negotiator Ivan Rybkin, and others.
+In addition, the Assistance Group maintained regular contacts with the Republic of Ingushetia's President Ruslan Aushev, who rendered the Group valuable support and protection on the regional level. - 14 Ivanov (2002: 97-98). - 15 Cf. OSCE (2000: 29-31). - 16 For a more substantive account of the tasks performed by the Assistance Group upon its redeployment to Chechnya, see OSCE (2001: 36-38). - 17 A detailed account of the Assistance Group's activities in 2002 is given in OSCE (2002: 36-38). - 18 Indeed, other observers have been distinctly less charitable than the present author in portraying the vicious character of Ramzan Kadyrov and his regime. - In addition to presidents Maskhadov and Akhmat-Hadji Kadyrov, notable examples include their predecessor Zelimkhan Yandarbiyev (acting president 1996-1997, killed on 13 February 2004), former vice-president Vakha Arsanov (killed on 15 May 2005) and 'field commanders' (warlords) Arbi Barayev (killed on 25 June 2001), Ibn al-Khattab (killed on 20 March 2002), Movsar Barayev (killed on 26 October 2002), Salman Raduyev (killed on 14 December 2002), Ruslan Gelayev (killed on 28 February 2004) Abdul Khalim Saidullayev (killed on 17 June 2006) and Shamil Basayev (notorious perpetrator of a number of terrorist acts, killed on 10 July 2006).